VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_lab_solutions.md

 - Users who explicitly value variety (not modeled here)
 - Category-imbalanced rankings where diversity provides novelty value

 The bandit correctly learns to suppress low-value templates.
-This is feature, not a bug—the algorithm is doing exactly what it should: maximizing expected reward by avoiding templates that don't help.
+This is feature, not a bug---the algorithm is doing exactly what it should: maximizing expected reward by avoiding templates that don't help.

 ---